Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Classical monoids

 Since $\T$ is $T_1$, the singletons $\{\varnothing\}$ and $\{\{(x,y)\}\}$ are closed in $\T$.
 Thus their respective pre-images $V_{x, y}$ and $U_{x,y}$ under $\lambda_{\{(x,x)\}} \circ \rho_{\{(y,y)\}}$ are closed in $\S$.
 Hence $U_{x, y}$ and $V_{x, y}$ are both open in $\T$, as they are mutual complements.
 Thus $\mathcal{I}_1 \subseteq \T$, as required.

-\textbf{(\ref{invO-semitop-iii}).} In the proof of (i) we showed that \(I_X\) is homeomorphic to a closed subspace of the Cantor space $\{0, 1\} ^ {X \times X}$.
+\textbf{(\ref{invO-semitop-iii}).} In the proof of part \eqref{invO-semitop-i} we showed that \(I_X\) is homeomorphic to a closed subspace of the Cantor space $\{0, 1\} ^ {X \times X}$.
 It follows that \(I_X\) is a compact metrisable space and is thus Polish.

-An explicit complete metric on $I_X$ can be obtained by choosing any metric compatible with the topology on \(\{0, 1\}^{X\times X}\) and translating it to \(I_X\) via the homeomorphism given in part (i).
+An explicit complete metric on $I_X$ can be obtained by choosing any metric compatible with the topology on \(\{0, 1\}^{X\times X}\) and translating it to \(I_X\) via the homeomorphism given in part \eqref{invO-semitop-i}.
 If we choose \(X= \N\), then one such example is given by

 where $m=\min\set{n\in \N}{(n\times n) \cap f \neq (n\times n) \cap g}$. \end{proof}